marynablynk/blynk-particle-integration-withbp/README.md

 # Blynk IoT
 Particle has teamed up with Blynk to create a webhook integration with the [Blynk IoT Platform]((https://blynk.io/)).

-Blynk is a low-code IoT platform that provides advanced tools for the data visualization, remote control and management of IoT devices at any scale.
-Both the native mobile apps for iOS and Android and the web dashboard can be built using drag-and-drop widgets, eliminating the need to write code for the front end.
+Blynk is a low-code IoT software platform for connecting devices to the cloud, building mobile apps to remotely control and monitor them, and managing users and IoT devices at any scale.
+Both the native mobile apps for iOS and Android and the web dashboard can be built using drag-and-drop widgets to vizialize data and ineract with devices, eliminating the need to write code for the front end.
 Blynk also includes built-in functionality for over-the-air firmware updates, device provisioning, advanced device and user management tools, alerts and notifications, automations, and data analytics.

 ![alt text](https://raw.githubusercontent.com/marynablynk/blynk-particle-integration/main/images/blynk-particle-logo.png "Particle Blynk Logo")